This Easter Jesus page shares the Easter story in the Bible.

 Straightaway they worshipped him, but still some doubt remained.

-But these doubts were dispelled when Jesus to them came.
+These doubts were set aside when Jesus said to them:

 So go now to all nations, and make them disciples be.